werf/werf/docs/_includes/reference/cli/werf_kubectl_apply_edit_last_applied.md

 {% endif %}
 Edit the latest last-applied-configuration annotations of resources from the default editor.

  The edit-last-applied command allows you to directly edit any API resource you can retrieve via the command-line tools.
-It will open the editor defined by your KUBE_EDITOR, or EDITOR environment variables, or fall back to &#39;vi&#39; for Linux or &#39;notepad&#39; for Windows.
+It will open the editor defined by your KUBE_EDITOR, or EDITOR environment variables, or fall back to 'vi' for Linux or 'notepad' for Windows.
 You can edit multiple objects, although changes are applied one at a time.
 The command accepts file names as well as command-line arguments, although the files you point to must be previously saved versions of resources.

  The default format is YAML.
-To edit in JSON, specify &#34;-o json&#34;.
+To edit in JSON, specify "-o json".

  The flag --windows-line-endings can be used to force Windows line endings, otherwise the default for your operating system will be used.